 This is why the snow globe is such a potent metaphor.
 In the throes of daily living, it is only when we quieten down and allow the snow globe to settle that we connect with the inner peace that is our natural state and access the inner wisdom that was there all the time.

-The past year has been a challenging one for all of us, but in health care especially, and many of my colleagues are exhausted and feel emotionally “wrung-out” by dealing with the pandemic and delivering an amazing vaccination programme.
-Now that we are emerging from the lockdown, the demands and expectations from patients are soaring and the clinicians’ reserves are low.
+The past 3 years have been challenging for all of us, but in health care especially, and many of my colleagues are exhausted and feel emotionally “wrung-out” by dealing with the pandemic and delivering an amazing vaccination programme.
+Since we have emerged from “lockdown”, the demands and expectations from patients have soared and the clinicians’ reserves are low.

 It is well recognised that at some point when the adrenaline “high” is over, the danger is that exhaustion and burn-out will take over.
 This is the point when it is crucial to connect with the inner wellbeing that has been there all along – but so overshadowed by all that is going on that we have lost sight of it.